 Fortunately, Brandon Griesemer didn't hurt anyone, nor did he travel to CNN's Atlanta headquarters as he allegedly threatened to several times over the course of two days and 22 phone calls to the cable network this month.
 FBI agents tracked Griesemer down in Novi, Mich. — a Detroit suburb — and charged him with interstate communications with intent to extort, threaten or injure.
 He made an initial appearance in court on Jan.
-19 and is free on a $10,000 unsecured bond until his next hearing
+19 and is free on a $10,000 unsecured bond until his next hearing in February.

 This arrangement would seem to suggest that Griesemer's alleged threats have been deemed unserious enough to warrant his release, but this is cold comfort to the many journalists who recently have felt that they have a target on their backs.
 I'm not alone in having received death threats and other unpleasant suggestions when I've written critically of Trump.
 Whether this is at least partially Trump's fault is an interesting question without a convenient answer.

 One could reasonably argue that Trump isn't to blame for what others do or say.
 On the other hand, one could also posit that when the president targets journalists or media institutions by name in his frequent "fake news" rants, he bears some responsibility for what happens as a result, assuming a direct connection can be made.